emlab-solutions/pyemaps/README.md

 where .venv is the python virtual environment

-*PYEMAPS_CRYSTALS* environment variable is optional.
-But setting it to a directory where all custom crystal data files are located provides central location for organizing your own crystal data. __pyemaps__ also searches this directory for your crystal data.
+*PYEMAPS_DATA* environment variable is set to a directory where all custom crystal data and output files are located provides central location for organizing your own crystal data, as well as your results from pyemaps runs. __pyemaps__ also searches this directory for your crystal data.
+If these environment variable is set, all output from __pyemaps__ will be placed.

 ```
-    PYEMAPS_CRYSTALS=<local directory>
+    PYEMAPS_DATA=<local directory>  # pyemaps data home, must have right permisions for pyemaps
+    PYEMAPS_DATA/crystals           # hosts all custom crystal data files (.xtl, .cif)
+    PYEMAPS_DATA/bloch              # location for all bloch images output files
+    PYEMAPS_DATA/mxtal              # place for all crystal constructor output files such as *.xyz

 ```
+*Note: the legacy environment variable PYEMAPS_CRYSTALS is still supported if it is set.

 See [FAQ](https://emlab-solutions.github.io/pyemaps/#faq) for solutions to possible installation issues.